LaboratoryForPlayfulComputation/arcadia/docs/markers.md

 * [Writing your first program](/program)

 ### Printable markers
 Click on the value of the marker you'd like to use to get a high-quality image.
+Or, if you'd like to print multiple markers on the same piece of paper you can print markers 0-7 [here](static/AR_MARKER_CODES/0-7.png), and markers 8-15 [here](static/AR_MARKER_CODES/8-15.png).

 [0](static/AR_MARKER_CODES/00.png)
 [1](static/AR_MARKER_CODES/01.png)